dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Christian Seberino:**
-can I make a comment so I think I think that I think it's wise to have a cap to the supply I think that's easy for people to understand but just in it again just in fairness to the etherium the fourth version I think and their their argument is so they're they're increasing the money supply at a
+can I make a comment so I think it's wise to have a cap to the supply I think that's easy for people to understand but just in it again just in fairness to the ethereum the fourth version I think and their their argument is so they're they're increasing the money supply at a